 \subsubsection{Data Preprocessing}

 We preprocess input images through the ImageNet standard normalization \cite{imagenet} to use pretrained weights.
-We apply the same data augmentation to all the experiments, following common practice in domain generalization for semantic segmentation.
-It consists of random cropping with a factor in the range $[0.5,1]$, flipping with a probability of 50\%, greyscale with a probability of 10\%, random brightness, and contrast with a maximum relative change of $0.4$.
-Experiments confirm that this configuration leads to enhanced generalization on the proposed dataset.
+We apply the same data augmentation to all the experiments, consisting of random cropping with a factor in the range $[0.5,1]$ and flipping with a probability of 50\%.
+We don't use random jitter, contrast, and grayscale, which are common practices in DG.
+We instead draw inspiration for the WCTA stylization method proposed in \cite{weyler2023towards} for weed segmentation.
+We apply it randomly with probability $p=0.001$ and call our version pWCTA.
+The reason is that we don't tackle just a shift in style but also in context (the change of crop type), and stronger stylization could over-regularize training.
+Experiments confirm that our choice leads to enhanced generalization on the proposed dataset.